 Also of interest is that Olympia has more people living here who work in computers and math than 95% of the places in the US.

 Another interesting thing about Olympia, despite not being a huge city, is that there is a relatively high proportion of people living here who are young, single, and upwardly-mobile professionals.
 This makes it a good choice for other relocating single professionals.
 Here, these young singles will find many others like themselves, with opportunities for friendships, socializing, romance, and fun.

 One of the nice things about Olympia is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery or to enjoy waterfront activities.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The citizens of Olympia are among the most well-educated in the nation: 44.11% of adults in Olympia have a bachelor's degree or even advanced degree, whereas the average US city has 21.84% holding at least a bachelor's degree.

 The per capita income in Olympia in 2010 was $32,753, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $131,012 for a family of four.
 However, Olympia contains both very wealthy and poor people as well.